tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 Everyone put their hands down in unison.

-"Alright, what seems to be the problem," The clown cop boomed in a gruff voice, "I hear there's a clown down."
+"Alright, what seems to be the problem," the clown cop boomed in a gruff voice, "I hear there's a clown down."

 "Oh my God," Brent sat back in his seat and let out a hot breath, "You had us so scared.
 Ralph, you're insane.
 This is too much,"